 When in your life have you been truly overcome with fear?

 All my life, like I'm a child.
 I was super scared of the dark.
 I have a crazy imagination and it's a visual one that can be scary from time to time.
 I still have a nightlight now.
 If I've had really long working days for many days in a row, I'll get more anxious, and that's when sometimes, when I'm about to fall asleep, my mind goes, "Oh, what the fuck?" and ghosts start to come up the side of the bed.
 When it gets really bad, I turn on the light.
 I hope I'll get over it some day.
 It's not bad, but this is definitely the thing that scares me the most, because in real life, if I'm in situations that are a little bit scary, then I don't get scared.
 I toughen up.
 Definitely the most scary times are in my head.

 What would be your last meal?

 I don't know if I'd be able to eat if I knew it was my last.
-I don't even have a favorite food, but I'll say sushi.
+I don't even have a favourite food but I'll say sushi.
 I like the classic little maki rolls with salmon and avocado.

 If you were a wrestler, what song would you come into the ring to?

 It would be like a sensitive, but very dark, rough song.
-Maybe "Wildfire" by SBTRKT and Little Dragon, because that has the emotion and fragility, but it's still crazy.
-Inside my tornado brain, that's how I see myself—a vulnerable person, but at the same time…
+Maybe Wildfire with SBTRKT and Little Dragon, because that has the emotion and fragileness but it's still crazy.
+Inside my tornado brain, that's how I see myself; a vulnerable person, but at the same time…

 What film or TV show makes you cry?